-The Hand of Craft is a site-specific installation created by Shake-n-Make for exhibition at the Cotton Factory (a refurbished cotton factory now housing artists’ studios and small businesses) in Hamilton, ON, which will open to the public on November 3, 2017.
-Large scale (8’ x 5’) aluminum panels featuring monumental line drawings of hands in various acts of sewing will be suspended from the ceiling and arranged to create an enclosed space.
-Within this space will hang a 16’ x 5’ quilt top, entirely hand-sewn using the English paper piecing technique, which spells out the word Labour in contrasting fabrics.
+The Hand of Craft is a site-specific installation created by Shake-n-Make for exhibition at the Cotton Factory (a refurbished cotton factory now housing artists’ studios and small businesses) in Hamilton, ON, which opened to the public on November 3, 2017.
+Large scale (8’ x 5’, 6’x5′, and 4’x5′) aluminum panels featuring monumental line drawings of hands in various acts of needlework are suspended from the ceiling and arranged to create an enclosed space.
+Within this space hangs a 16’ x 5.5’ quilt top, entirely hand-sewn using the English paper piecing technique, which spells out the word Labour in contrasting fabrics.

 Highlighting the amount of often unseen labour involved in artistic creation, the quilt top connects a contemporary art practice with traditional crafts and seeks to elevate domestic and often debased craft to a place within fine art.
 At the same time, the large-scale drawings are meant to overwhelm the viewer, echoing how many contemporary makers and crafters feel social pressure to “make everything by hand” as a hipster expression of authenticity.